 The link to Ipsos is https://social.i-say.com/surveys

-This site not only tells you what the survey is about, it links to three other survey sites which cuts down on the number of logins.
+This site not only tells you what the survey is about, it links to three other survey sites.
 The extra sites are Univox, Global Test Marketing, and LiveSample.
 These sites report results and payout back to Vindale so your money is all in one place.

-This site is one you have have patience with as their redemption minimum is $50, which can seem like it’s taking a long time to hit.
-They payout in a check or to your PayPal account.
-Think of Vindale as a fun piggy bank!
+This site is one you have to have patience with as their redemption minimum is $50, which can seem a long time to accumulate.
+They pay out in a check or to your PayPal account.
+I like to think of Vindale as a fun piggy bank!

-Vindale does not have a mobile app that I can find.
+Vindale does not yet have a mobile app.